Lin-jun-xiang/awesome-vscode-extensions/README.md

 ## :purple_heart:Theme

-The biggest reason for using vscode is to have an `eye-catching`, `elegant`, `comfortable`, and `pleasant editing interface`.
-Only a good-looking editing environment can make coders willing to type on the keyboard ~:sunglasses:
+The biggest reason for using vscode is to have `eye-catching`, `elegant`, `comfortable`, `pleasant editing interface`.
+Only a good-looking editing environment can make the coder willing to type on the keyboard~:sunglasses:

-Next, the author will share his favorite themes with you one by one (the following examples are based on Python, and there may be slight differences for different languages)
+Next, I will share my favorite topics with you one by one (the following examples are all based on Python, and different languages may have slight differences)

-Oh!
-Wait a minute, here's a quick way to switch themes.
-After all, you may want to change your theme every day~~
+oh!
+Wait a minute, here is a quick way to switch themes .
+After all, you may want to change themes every day~~

-> Quickly switch themes
+> Quick switch theme
 >
-> "ctrl+shift+p": Open the vscode command input box
+> "ctrl+shift+p": Open vscode command input box
 >
-> "Preferences: Color Theme": Enter and select the theme you want
+> "Preferences:Color Theme": Enter and choose the theme you want

 ### Arc Dark for Visual Studio Code
-* The theme is somewhat similar to the dark theme of Visual Studio Code, but with softer overall tones that resemble the colors of macarons.
+* The theme is somewhat similar to the dark theme of Visual Studio Code, but the overall tone is softer, similar to the color of macarons.

 <img src="img/2023-03-25-16-10-51.png" width="60%">

 ### ButterTheme
-* As its name suggests, it is a non-eye-straining *cream yellow* theme
+* As the name suggests, this is an eye-friendly *cream yellow* theme
-* A very rare theme (to put it bluntly, not many people use it), but the author loves it
+* A very rare theme (to put it bluntly, not many people use it), but the author likes it very much
-* In case you can't find this theme，<a href="https://marketplace.visualstudio.com/items?itemName=Levampire.Buttur" target="_blank">link</a>
+* If you can't find this theme, <a href="https://marketplace.visualstudio.com/items?itemName=Levampire.Buttur" target="_blank">link</a>

 <img src="img/2023-03-17-14-36-15.png" width="60%">

 ### Coder200
-* This time, I have absolutely no idea just by looking at the name...
+* This time I just look at the name and I don’t know it at all...
-* A very rare theme, filled with *orange* color, so sexy~ :flushed:
+* Rare theme, full of *orange*, so sexy~:flushed:

 <img src="img/2023-03-17-14-44-30.png" width="60%">